×

 I rarely give up!

-9. 灰汁 (あく) — astringency, puckery juice
+9. 灰汁 (あく) — Astringency, Puckery Juice

 灰汁 is used to describe a very specific substance called “puckery juice.”
-This substance is essentially lye or foamy scum that floats on the surface of cooking water when boiling particular foods.
+This is essentially lye or foamy scum that floats on the surface of cooking water when boiling particular foods.

 Lye is used in soaps, so you’re also likely to find 灰汁 in sentences about washing clothes.